k21971/EvilHack/doc/evilhack-changelog.md

   trapped container
 - Fix: bad grammar trying to put barding on a monster you can't
 - Fix: non-zap buglets / oil burning secret door described as spell
+- Successful spellcasting helps in remembering the spell cast